Winning Pokemon Showdown

 Nash Equilibria in Team Selection

-While others required mixed strategies, creating a Rock-Paper-Scissors dynamic:
+Some team matchups had pure Nash equilibria with dominant strategies, while others required mixed strategies, creating a Rock-Paper-Scissors dynamic:

-Mixed Nash Equilibrium
+Pure Nash Equilibrium Mixed Nash Equilibrium

 Challenges & Limitations